Slabserver/slabserver.github.io/docs/documentation/minecraft/basing-guidelines.md

 ### Nether Tunnels
 * There are four core nether tunnels on Slab: North (white), South (grey), West (orange), and East (green).
 * The tunnel to place your base in is determined by the co-ordinates of your base when you press F3.
 Spawn is at X: 0, Z: 0; look at the co-ordinates for your base and see whether the ‘X’ co-ordinate, or the ‘Z’ co-ordinate is closer to zero; the co-ordinate that is closer to zero is the one to use.
-* If the X co-ordinate is higher than zero, then you are in the East tunnel, if it is lower than zero, then you are in the West tunnel.
+* If the X co-ordinate is higher than zero then you are in the East tunnel, if it is lower than zero then you are in the West tunnel.
 If the Z co-ordinate is higher than 0 then use the South tunnel; while if it is lower than 0, use the North tunnel.
 * The floor of your personal nether tunnel needs to be on the same Y level as the floor of the main nether tunnel at Y: 111.
 * Your personal nether tunnel needs to be spawn-proofed, whether by using clear ice for the floor or by using buttons, pressure plates, carpets, etc.